Matching Rules

 Maker (Passive)

-Mechanism : If your Limit Order price does not cross the spread (e.g., Buy Price < Best Sell Price), it sits on the book effectively “making” new market depth.
+Adding an order to the orderbook adds Liquidity.- Mechanism: If your Limit Order price does not cross the spread (e.g., Buy Price < Best Sell Price), it sits on the book effectively “making” new market depth.

-Fee rebate : Makers typically pay lower (or negative) fees.
+- Fee rebate: Makers typically pay lower (or negative) fees.

 Taker (Aggressive)

-Mechanism : If your order matches immediately against an existing resting order (e.g., Buy Price >= Best Sell Price), it is a “Taker” order.
+Crossing the spread removes Liquidity.- Mechanism: If your order matches immediately against an existing resting order (e.g., Buy Price >= Best Sell Price), it is a “Taker” order.

-Cost : Takers typically pay higher fees for the immediate execution.
+- Cost: Takers typically pay higher fees for the immediate execution.

 Partial Fills

-If an aggressive order is larger than the best available resting order:
+If an aggressive order is larger than the best available resting order:- The resting order is fully filled.

-The aggressive order is partially filled .
+- The aggressive order is partially filled.

-The remainder of the aggressive order continues to match against the next best price level.
+- The remainder of the aggressive order continues to match against the next best price level.

-This process repeats until the order is fully filled or the limit price is reached.
+- This process repeats until the order is fully filled or the limit price is reached.